-The disputed nonconformance is upheld but reduced - this usually refers to a situation where a portion of a nonconformance is seen as legitimate, but another part needs to be removed.
+The disputed nonconformance is upheld but reduced/revised - this usually refers to a situation where a portion of a nonconformance is seen as legitimate, but another part needs to be removed.
 It may also refer to a situation where a major nonconformance is reduced to a minor nonconformance.
+Lastly it may also be concluded that the NCR was warranted but needs to be revised to make more sense.
 You should expect to receive an updated audit report in these cases.